The Story Of Hansel & Gretel

 Gretel then looked very slowly and cautiously around the room and finally said, ‘Where is wicked stepmama?’

-To which the father replied, ‘she died.’
+To which the father replied, ‘she left us my darling children—and is never coming back.’